-c.
-The SSAC (Security and Stability Advisory Committee) shall annually appoint a non-voting liaison to the ICANN (Internet Corporation for Assigned Names and Numbers) Board according to Section 9 of Article VI.
+- 2. The RSSAC shall recommend the appointment of the chairs to the board following a nomination process that it devises and documents. - c.
+The RSSAC shall annually appoint a non-voting liaison to the ICANN Board according to Section 9 of Article VI.